jmjimenez/sudoku-breaker/README.md

  * `--max_iterations=NNN` will limit the number of iterations to do before leaving the sudoku for unsolved
  * `--return_steps` will return the list of performed steps with the response

+ When the sudoku is more complex, I have needed to increase the default number of iterations.

  ## Sudoku data files
  They are simple json.
 They must have the following format:
 ```